CML 2.7 Release Notes

 External connectivity does not work in CML bare metal installations.
 This bug impacts CML bare metal deployments regardless of release.

-In some deployments, most notably on UCS bare metal servers in which the vNIC's vlan is set to access mode, the ingress traffic is tagged with vlan 0.
-This vlan is meant to carry priority information as per the 802.1p standard.
+In some deployments, most notably on UCS bare metal servers in which the vNIC's VLAN is set to access mode, the ingress traffic is tagged with vlan 0.
+This VLAN is meant to carry priority information as per the 802.1p standard.

-Network services can normally ignore this tag and handle vlan 0 packets transparently as untagged (no vlan), but some node types in CML do not handle it gracefully, ignoring the incoming packets.
+Network services can normally ignore this tag and handle vlan 0 packets transparently as untagged (no VLAN), but some node types in CML do not handle it gracefully, ignoring the incoming packets.
 As a result, the virtual nodes connected to an external connector node may not acquire an IP address from an external DHCP server or may not be able to communicate with external devices.

 Workaround: Follow the instructions from the Handling 802.1p Frames in UCS section of the Cisco Modeling Labs Administrator's Guide.